 Over The Wall encourages campers to become the hero of their own stories.

-Our Therapeutic Recreation programme focuses on helping our campers, who experience health challenges, to realise the incredible abilities and talents they possess; this model is a 4-step programme based around Challenge, Success, Reflection and Discovery.
+Our Therapeutic Recreation (TR) programme focuses on helping our campers, who experience health challenges, to realise the incredible abilities and talents they possess; this model is a 4-step programme based around Challenge, Success, Reflection and Discovery.
+TR is basically intentional programming – but made fun!

 At Over the Wall we ensure that the challenges our campers face will be in a supportive, fun and safe environment and that challenges will be individualised and tailored for each camper.
 In the words of the founder of the first SeriousFun camp, Paul Newman, we enable children to “raise a little hell”.